© Crown copyright 2022

 The Duchy of Cornwall is a private landed estate created by Charter in 1337 when Edward III granted it to his son and heir, Prince Edward (the Black Prince) and all his subsequent heirs.
 It provides each Duke with an income from its assets.
 The current Duke is the Heir to the Throne, HRH Prince Charles.

 The estate comprises primarily agricultural, commercial and residential property, in addition to which the Duchy has a portfolio of financial investments.
-The Duchy consists of around 53,600 hectares of land in 23 counties, mostly in the South West of England.
+The Duchy consists of around 52,971 hectares of land in 23 counties, mostly in the South West of England.
+For more details, please visit the official website for the Duchy of Cornwall.

 Under the Sovereign Grant Act: